pg-support/supt-km/docs/4. Processes/c. Post-sale/Warranty Service/Non-US/New SOP (JIRA)/OOW (Non-US) JIRA.md

 ---
 For Vix Hsieh:
 >JIRA Status: 'Invoice Needed'
+>
 >Assignee: Automatic (Vix Hsieh)
 ---

-### 4 - Ticket created, offer info for return
+### 4 - Issue created, offer info for return
-Once the ticket is created on JIRA, agent can get the RMA Number immediately.
+Once the issue is created on JIRA, agent can get the RMA Number immediately.

-The RMA Number can be found in the JIRA ticket:
+The RMA Number can be found in the JIRA issue:
 ![[Pasted image 20231207234913.png]]

 Navigate to the Zendesk ticket and change the subject title to the RMA#: